USC-EventEase/BackEnd/README.md

 # BackEnd

 Rules
+For running this code make sure to run this before: docker network create my_shared_net

 - Use `docker compose up --build` to build the docker container
 - Use the format given in the commitformat.txt while committing your code.